kubernetes-sigs/gateway-api/geps/gep-1713/index.md

         AttachedListenerSets: 1
       ```

-1. A listener on a ListenerSet with a ReferenceGrant for the parent Gateway
+1. A listener on a ListenerSet without a ReferenceGrant but the parent Gateway has a ReferenceGrant
-    - The listener on the ListenerSet references a secret the parent Gateway has access to.
+    - The listener on the ListenerSet without a ReferenceGrant references a secret the parent Gateway has access to.

     - The listenerSet must have the following status
       ```